joaonotfound/commercial-policies-engine/README.md

 This project was made using best practices and design patterns like BDD, Clean Architecture, DDD, DRY, Small Commits, SOLID principles and TDD.

+If you wanna checkout the deployed version, click [here](https://smartpoli.netlify.app/).
+Unfortunately it's only the frontend, the backend is not yet deployed.

 # Commercial Policies Engine

 Introduction